microsoft/azure-health-data-services-workshop/Challenge-07 - IoT Connector for FHIR/Readme.md

 This is the most difficult challenge.
 However, this could be one of the most crucial to the success of an IoMT/ RPM project.

-Use the IoT Mapper from Challenge 11b to create maps for the sample messages in the SampleData folder.
+Use the IoT Mapper from Challenge-07b to create maps for the sample messages in the SampleData folder.
 There are three sample messages in one file - vitals, BP, and weight.
 Vitals is an array of data while BP & weight are single entry messages.
 The SampleData folder has two files.
 Both files are the same data.
 Three-Sample-Message-Types-with-labels.json is the message data with data descriptions and/or units of measure.

 When you get to the FHIR mapping you can make up values for the 'Code'.
 For example - Code: A1235, System: https://loinc.org, Text: Heart Rate